rmt-08-helsinki-fox/fancy-todo/server/API-references.md

   "description": "<some details related to title>", "status": "<notes for the related todo already done or not>", "due_date": "<todo deadline date>"
-}
+},
+{
+  "title": "<todo title/name>",
+  "description": "<some details related to title>", "status": "<notes for the related todo already done or not>", "due_date": "<todo deadline date>"
+  "location": "<input your current location to get info about today weather>" }

 ```

 Response(201)